-What is Final Accounts?
+What are Final Accounts?

 The above mentioned is the concept that is explained in detail about Final Accounts for the class 12 students.
 To know more, stay tuned to BYJU’S.